splunk/public-o11y-docs/infrastructure/monitor/gcp-infra-metadata.rst

 Project-level metadata
 =============================================================================

-Here's the metadata that is currently synced at a project level:
+See the metadata synced at a project level:

 .. list-table::
     :header-rows: 1